inverseai/Demucs-and-HTDemucs-denoiser-with-Tensorflow/README.md

 python3 convert_tf_record.py -n <noisy json file location> -c <clean json file location> -o  <tfrecord path> --num-shards-train <number of train tfrecords> --num-shards-test <number of test tfrecords> --num-shards-val <number of valid tfrecords> --sample-rate 16000 --test-size <test size in percentage(values between 0 to 1)> --val-size <validation size in percentage(values between 0 to 1)>
 ```

+#### Create json file of train and validation noisy and clean files
+- Create json file using write_to_json.py for writing audio paths in json files(updates data path in write_to_json)

 #### Troubleshooting
 In case of getting tfrecord corruption issue(DATA_LOSS:  corrupted record), We can figure out the tfrecords which contains issues .